What is the PPF strategy?

 My notes: right choices, feel fulfilled, doing what they advised

 Future – Will this conversation from the past have any bearing on my future?

 My notes: earlier success, won’t waste time, happy w/ career, visit them

 What will these notes look like as a full Band 9 response?
-(Audio and text)
+(Audio, video and text)

 Transcript: I suppose as adults we’ve all had important, life-changing conversations with the people in our lives who know us best.
 One conversation that I clearly remember having, which has had a profound impact on me to this day, takes me back to when I was still in university about 6 years ago and I remember that I was struggling to pick a major.
 When I was handing in my application for the final year of university, I was talking to my professor about my goals and she asked me what I did over the holidays, to which I said that I was working as an office manager and would continue doing so, because I had a lot of free time after my lessons at university ended in the morning, so naturally I figured that was the best use of my time.
 Well, she promptly said I was wasting my time when I could be using my English language skills to help people as a teacher.
 This was, frankly, an eye-opener for me as I never realised that I could actually do that, I reckon I didn’t think much of my skills and certainly did not think I could change people’s lives with them, but it became very clear to me that this was indeed my calling.
 To this day, I’m eternally grateful for having taken her advice as it has propelled me into a very satisfying career; it makes me happy to go to work and I never dread a single second of it.
 Because I was able to make this decision early in life, I know it’ll help me achieve professional success at a much younger age compared to my peers; I won’t have to spend my twenties wondering what I need to be doing.
 As a gesture of gratitude, I’ll be heading back to my alma mater for Christmas and will be sure to let my professor know just how much of an impact she’s had on my life!